Alan White (JUNE 14, 1949 - MAY 26, 2022)

-In 1969, Alan White received what he thought at the time to be a prank phone call, but was actually John Lennon calling to ask Alan to join his 'Plastic Ono Band'.
-The next day Alan found himself learning songs in the back of an airliner en-route to Toronto with John Lennon, Yoko Ono, Eric Clapton and Klaus Voorman.
-The ensuing album, 'Live Peace in Toronto', sold millions of copies, peaking at number 10 on the pop charts.
+In 1969, Alan received what he thought at the time to be a prank phone call, but it was John Lennon calling to ask Alan to join the Plastic Ono Band.
+The next day Alan found himself learning songs in the back of an airliner headed to Toronto with Lennon, Yoko Ono, Eric Clapton, and Klaus Voormann.
+The ensuing album, Live Peace in Toronto, sold millions of copies, peaking at number 10 on the charts.

-Alan White's association with Lennon continued, recording singles like ‘Instant Karma’ and the subsequent landmark album, 'Imagine', with Alan providing drums for the title song, ‘Jealous Guy’, and ‘How Do You Sleep at Night’.
-Alan’s work with Lennon led to an introduction to George Harrison, who asked Alan to perform on the album 'All Things Must Pass', including the hit single, ‘My Sweet Lord’, released in 1970.
+Alan’s association with Lennon continued, recording singles like ‘Instant Karma’ and the subsequent landmark album, Imagine, with Alan providing drums for the title song, ‘Jealous Guy’, and ‘How Do You Sleep at Night’.
+Alan’s work with Lennon led to an introduction to George Harrison, who asked Alan to perform on the album All Things Must Pass, including the single, ‘My Sweet Lord’, released in 1970.
 Alan subsequently worked with many artists for the Apple label, including Billy Preston, Rosetta Hightower, and Doris Troy.